FyraLabs-Graveyard/wiki-old/guide/contributing/building.md

 ## Using `umpkg` to build packages
 Ultramarine, like Fedora, uses the RPM package manager for package management.
 To start building packages, you should start by referring to the [RPM Packaging Guide](https://rpm-packaging-guide.github.io/).

-To build an existing package, clone the repo from the dist-pkgs group, and run `umpkg build <tag>`.
-This will automatically build the package and push the SRPM to the Koji build system.
+To build an existing package, clone the repo from Gitlab by running `umpkg get <package path in dist-pkgs group`, then build the package by going inside the directory and running `umpkg build <package>`

-You can also build locally by running `umpkg build <tag> --local`.
-This will build the package locally, but not push it to the Koji build system.
+To push the package onto Ultramarine's build system, run `umpkg push <Koji Tag> <package>`

 `umpkg` is a collection of tools for building and maintaining packages for Ultramarine, similar to `fedpkg`.